 – Igor Kozlov: Our IT infrastructure is centered and not overloaded with multiple applications.
 All the solutions are based on unified systems for accounting, HR and client management that are integrated at different levels.

 We have recently adopted many online services, they allow our clients to manage their insurance plans right from their homes instead of having to come to an office or make a phone call.
 This also makes document management easier for us.

 To increase the quality of our services we are optimizing our enterprise storage, starting electronic sales and working on the company’s internal processes.

 – You have mentioned business process management.
 When did you decide to take up this approach?

 – Igor Kozlov: This idea was actually proposed by the departments of Operational and Technological Development.
 You see, centralization was causing difficulties in sales and contract management.
-Transporting and routing documents from regions to the centers of business support (which are part of the RGS Life business network) was problematic due to lack of technology.
-So in the beginning of 2015, the employees of Operational and Technological Development proposed to implement BPM software with BPMN 2.0 support that would help us make our processes transparent and increase the quality of work.
+Transporting and routing documents from regions to the centers of business support (which are part of the Kapital Life business network) was problematic due to a lack of technology.
+So at the beginning of 2015, the employees of Operational and Technological Development proposed to implement BPM software with BPMN 2.0 support that would help us make our processes transparent and increase the quality of work.

 – How did you choose the system?